upbound/function-openai/README.md

 ```

 ## Running composition tests
-1. Download the `up` CLI. # Currently main is needed due to features tha have
+1. Download the `up` CLI. # Currently main is needed due to features that have
 not shipped.
 ```bash
 curl -sL https://cli.upbound.io | CHANNEL=main sh